 Remember to take a few deep breaths of fresh air while you’re outside.

 The first round is kind of an acclimatization round.
 Your body is relaxing and waking up at the same time, your pores are opening.
 In a well designed sauna with good ventilation the subsequent rounds will get better and better with each round.

 Repeat as often as you want.
-Three rounds is kind of the average but one, two, five or whatever is OK.
-Many of the health benefits come from the repetitive hot/cold/hot/cold/hot/cold.
+Three rounds is kind of the average but two, seven or whatever is OK.
+Even occasionally doing just one round is fine.

-After your last round there is no need of soap.
+After your last round there is no necessary need of soap.
 Just rinse off well under a cool shower and you’re as clean as you’ll ever be and much cleaner than after a typical soap shower.
-Using soap now will only clog your pores with chemicals.
-So rinse off, maybe stand or sit for a few minutes to finish cooling down and then get dressed.
-The feeling of totally clean and clear skin with no chemicals is quite wonderful.
+Many people find the feeling of totally clean and clear skin with open pores and no chemicals quite wonderful.

 Hydrate!
 Water or maybe a beer, Finnish long drink or glass of wine if you like.

 This is a great time for a nap or a relaxing read.
 Most importantly, enjoy the blissful post-sauna feeling of having cleaned both your body and your mind.

 Here’s an alternative routine from The Finnish Sauna Society:

 And, given American sensibilities and judgementalism, perhaps no discussion with others about who wore what or not in the sauna.